Chris-Graffagnino/Jormungandr-for-Newbs/docs/pooltool_sendmytip_guide.md

 ```
 (Please replace the <PLACEHOLDERS> above with appropriate values)

-## Call the script mannually, for testing purposes
+## Call the script manually, for testing purposes
 ```
 # Make the script executable
 chmod +x ~/files/sendmytip.sh